Hyperbolic Tapering Resources You Can Share With Your Doctor

 These resources draw from a variety of experts, guidelines, and studies to give you a well-rounded view—print them or share digitally to help guide a plan that honors your needs.
 To view resources for stopping antidepressants, click on the provided link.

-The Maudsley Deprescribing Guidelines: Antidepressants, Benzodiazepines, Gabapentinoids and Z-drugs (2024) by Mark Horowitz and David Taylor: This comprehensive guide emphasizes hyperbolic tapering for safe deprescribing and stopping antidepressants and other psych meds, with practical steps like proportional reductions (e.g., smaller increments at lower doses) over weeks to years, tailored to minimize withdrawal based on receptor occupancy science.
-Link: https://www.amazon.com/Maudsley-Deprescribing-Guidelines-Antidepressants-Benzodiazepines-ebook/dp/B0CRMV5S71
+The Maudsley Deprescribing Guidelines: Antidepressants, Benzodiazepines, Gabapentinoids and Z-drugs (2024) by Mark Horowitz and David Taylor: This comprehensive guide emphasizes hyperbolic tapering for safe deprescribing and stopping antidepressants and other psych meds.
+It includes practical steps like proportional reductions (e.g., smaller increments at lower doses) over weeks to years, tailored to minimize withdrawal based on receptor occupancy science.
+Link: The Maudsley Deprescribing Guidelines

 Hyperbolic Tapering of Antidepressants: Where Are We Now?
-(2025) by Mark Horowitz et al.: Reviews the current state of hyperbolic tapering, highlighting its role in achieving linear reductions in brain effects to prevent severe symptoms, with calls for more personalized approaches in clinical practice.
-Link: https://www.researchgate.net/publication/397439876_Hyperbolic_tapering_of_antidepressants_where_are_we_now
+(2025) by Mark Horowitz et al.: This review highlights the current state of hyperbolic tapering, focusing on its role in achieving linear reductions in brain effects to prevent severe symptoms.
+It calls for more personalized approaches in clinical practice.
+Link: Where Are We Now?

-Outcomes of Hyperbolic Tapering of Antidepressants (Therapeutic Advances in Psychopharmacology, 2023) by Peter C. Groot and Jim van Os: Analyzes 608 patients using tapering strips for hyperbolic dose reductions (e.g., daily micro-cuts), showing reduced withdrawal symptoms, especially for venlafaxine and paroxetine—validates this method for patient-led, gradual tapers.
-Link: https://pmc.ncbi.nlm.nih.gov/articles/PMC10185864
+Outcomes of Hyperbolic Tapering of Antidepressants (Therapeutic Advances in Psychopharmacology, 2023) by Peter C. Groot and Jim van Os: This study analyzes 608 patients using tapering strips for hyperbolic dose reductions (e.g., daily micro-cuts).
+It shows reduced withdrawal symptoms, especially for venlafaxine and paroxetine, validating this method for patient-centered, gradual tapers.
+Link: Outcomes of Hyperbolic Tapering

-A Method for Tapering Antipsychotic Treatment That May Minimize the Risk of Relapse (Schizophrenia Bulletin, 2021) by Mark Horowitz et al.: Proposes hyperbolic tapering for antipsychotics (e.g., 25-50% of current dose every 3-6 months), explaining how it supports even D2 receptor adjustments to lower relapse risks gently.
-Link: https://academic.oup.com/schizophreniabulletin/article/47/4/1116/6178746) (Note: Similar principles apply to other psych meds.)
+A Method for Tapering Antipsychotic Treatment That May Minimize the Risk of Relapse (Schizophrenia Bulletin, 2021) by Mark Horowitz et al.: This paper proposes hyperbolic tapering for antipsychotics (e.g., 25-50% of current dose every 3-6 months).
+It explains how this method supports D2 receptor adjustments to lower relapse risks gently.
+Link: Minimize the Risk of Relapse

-Alternate-Day Dosing to Taper Antidepressants Risks Severe Withdrawal Effects: An In Silico Analysis (Journal of Affective Disorders, 2025) by James R. O'Neill, Anders Sørensen, David Taylor, and Mark Horowitz: Warns against alternate-day methods, advocating hyperbolic tapering instead for steady unblocking of serotonin transporters, with modeled examples showing smaller cuts prevent symptom spikes.
-Link: https://www.sciencedirect.com/science/article/pii/S0165032725015265
+Alternate-Day Dosing to Taper Antidepressants Risks Severe Withdrawal Effects: An In Silico Analysis (Journal of Affective Disorders, 2025) by James R. O'Neill et al.: This study warns against alternate-day methods and advocates for hyperbolic tapering instead.
+It shows that steady unblocking of serotonin transporters with smaller cuts prevents symptom spikes.
+Link: Severe Withdrawal Effects

-The Relationship Between Dose and Serotonin Transporter Occupancy of Antidepressants—A Systematic Review (Molecular Psychiatry, 2021) by Anders Sørensen et al.: PET scan analysis of 10 antidepressants reveals hyperbolic dose-response curves, supporting proportional tapering (e.g., 10% monthly) for gradual, safer reductions without abrupt drops.
-Link: https://www.nature.com/articles/s41380-021-01285-w
+The Relationship Between Dose and Serotonin Transporter Occupancy of Antidepressants—A Systematic Review (Molecular Psychiatry, 2021) by Anders Sørensen et al.: This systematic review uses PET scan analysis of 10 antidepressants to reveal hyperbolic dose-response curves.
+It supports proportional tapering (e.g., 10% monthly) for gradual, safer reductions without abrupt drops.
+Link: Dose and Serotonin Transporter

-How to Stop Antidepressants (Therapeutics Initiative, 2025): Recommends very gradual hyperbolic tapering over months/years for high-risk patients, using liquids or compounding for tiny doses, based on UK NICE and specialty guidelines to markedly reduce symptoms.
-Link: https://www.ti.ubc.ca/2025/07/17/157-how-to-stop-antidepressants
+How to Stop Antidepressants (Therapeutics Initiative, 2025): This guide recommends very gradual hyperbolic tapering over months or years for high-risk patients.
+It suggests using liquids or compounding for tiny doses, based on UK NICE and specialty guidelines to markedly reduce symptoms.
+Link: How to Stop Antidepressants

-Successful Use of Tapering Strips for Hyperbolic Reduction of Antidepressant Dose: A Cohort Study (2021) by Peter C. Groot and Jim van Os: Third validation of tapering strips enabling precise hyperbolic cuts, with cohort data showing they effectively lower withdrawal symptom severity for personalized deprescribing.
-Link: https://www.semanticscholar.org/paper/Successful-use-of-tapering-strips-for-hyperbolic-of-Groot-os/990c04737c171198e12d021a70f70ddc7ba8d956
+Successful Use of Tapering Strips for Hyperbolic Reduction of Antidepressant Dose: A Cohort Study (2021) by Peter C. Groot and Jim van Os: This study validates tapering strips that enable precise hyperbolic cuts.
+Cohort data shows they effectively lower withdrawal symptom severity for personalized deprescribing.
+Link: Successful Use of Tapering Strips

-Withdrawing from Antidepressants (PhD Thesis, 2022) by Anders Sørensen: Explores hyperbolic curves in dose-SERT occupancy, suggesting slower, proportional tapers to ease symptoms—includes meta-analysis and critiques of standard guidelines.
+Withdrawing from Antidepressants (PhD Thesis, 2022) by Anders Sørensen: This thesis explores hyperbolic curves in dose-SERT occupancy.
+It suggests slower, proportional tapers to ease symptoms and includes a meta-analysis and critiques of standard guidelines.
 Full PDF available.
-Link: https://www.psykologanders.dk/wp-content/uploads/2022/10/PhD-thesis.pdf
+Link: Withdrawing from Antidepressants

-Tapering of SSRI Treatment to Mitigate Withdrawal Symptoms (The Lancet Psychiatry, 2019) by Mark Horowitz and David Taylor: Introduces hyperbolic tapering principles for SSRIs, with examples like reducing to sub-milligram doses over extended periods to align with non-linear brain effects.
-Link: https://www.thelancet.com/journals/lanpsy/article/PIIS2215-0366(19)30032-X/fulltext) (Referenced in multiple sources.)
+Tapering of SSRI Treatment to Mitigate Withdrawal Symptoms (The Lancet Psychiatry, 2019) by Mark Horowitz and David Taylor: This article introduces hyperbolic tapering principles for SSRIs.
+It provides examples like reducing to sub-milligram doses over extended periods to align with non-linear brain effects.
+Link: Mitigate Withdrawal Symptoms30032-X/fulltext)

 With these diverse insights from guidelines, studies, and experts backing you, take a deep breath—you're taking a courageous step toward what feels right for you.
 Your well-being is worth advocating for.
-Reach out if you need more support. #HyperbolicTapering #PsychMedWithdrawal #PatientCenteredCare
+Remember, it's okay to seek help and gather information.
+Reach out if you need more support.

 Comments